Avalanche Press Homepage Avalanche Press Online Store

 Panzer Grenadier: Workers & Peasants

-This was intentional at the time we released Panzer Grenadier/Eastern Front, since that game’s main focus was the early stages of Operation Barbarossa.
-At that time, Joseph Stalin’s purges had left the Red Army officer corps woefully undermanned and lacking in quality and experience.
-So while the paucity of Red Army officers in Eastern Front scenarios adds realism to that game, it has constrained us from publishing scenarios on some really large Red Army battles.
-There are plenty of Red Army unit counters available in the Eastern Front and Road to Berlin games, but the quality of the Soviet leaders in Road to Berlin reflects years of battlefield experience and is thus not appropriate for early war scenarios.
-So until now, only the small number of Red Army leaders included in Eastern Front have been available for early war scenarios, and that has prevented us from publishing many early war scenarios that are large enough to require more RKKA officers than are in that game.
+This was intentional, since that game’s focus was the early stages of Operation Barbarossa.
+At that time, Josef Stalin’s purges had left the Red Army officer corps woefully undermanned and lacking in quality and experience.
+So while the paucity of Red Army officers in Eastern Front scenarios adds realism to that game, it constrained us from publishing scenarios on some really large Red Army battles.

-That problem is now solved with the publication of Workers and Peasants, which includes a large number of brand new Red Army officers whose quality reflects that of the Soviet officer corps in the early days of the war.
+That problem is solved with Workers and Peasants, which includes a large number of Red Army officers whose quality reflects that of the Soviet officer corps in the early days of the war.
 Mike Perryman has used those new leaders to create a wide variety of scenarios chronicling the desperate fighting on the Eastern Front in the summer and fall of 1941.
 Not all the scenarios include large formations, but the new Red Army officers in Workers and Peasants have allowed Mike to craft challenging scenarios whose victory conditions don’t need to be skewed against the Germans due to a lack of sufficient Red Army officers.
-The result is some of Mike’s best Panzer Grenadier scenarios to date.

 ARMY GROUP SOUTH